Schotsl/Uwuifier/readme.md

 >This is a test sentence to demonstrate the current functionality, as the package grows and becomes more advanced this sample will have to be updated!

 ### Very kawaii text:
->This is a test sentence to demonstwate the cuwwent functionyawity, as the package gwows and becomes mowe advanced this sampwe wiww have to be updated?!!11
+>This is a test sentence to demonstwate the cuwwent *boops your nose* functionyawity, as the package gwows and becomes mowe advanced this sampwe wiww *sees buldge* have to be updated?!?!

 ## Usage